MarioCarreonDavila/Robotic-Tic-Tac-Toe-ESP32/README.md

 - PCB design and handmade creation.
 - Sequencing and synchronization of movement.

-This project was developed as part of my bachelor's degree in Robotics Engineering.
+This project was developed as part of my Robotics Engineering degree.

 ## Demo
 ![Robotic Tic-Tac-Toe](media/robot.jpg)